 - Outputs have a toggle switch that can be used to change the stable value of the output, plus a "clicker" for quick inversions of the stable level, plus a waveform view showing the recent history of the level set on the Output.

-- The GUI (
+s. - The GUI (

 piggui

-) can connect to a Pi (that is runningpiglet
+) can connect to a Pi (runningpigglet

-) over the network, to control and view the GPIO hardware from a distance.
-The GUI can run on Mac, Linux, Windows or Raspberry Pis.
+) over the network, or to a Pi Pico/Pi Pico W (over the network or USB direct connect) to control and view the GPIO hardware from a distance. - The GUI can run on Mac, Linux, Windows or Raspberry Pis.
 Events are timestamped at source (as close to the hardware as possible) so network delays should not affect the waveforms displayed.
-Provide us feedback and ideas related to networking in Discussions or GH issues. - The data required to connect to a remote node via iroh-net is called the
+Please provide us feedback and ideas related to networking in Discussions or GH issues.

 nodeid